Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

 ## Setup

 Before you can start scraping you have to make sure that pip is installed:
+(this command works on most linux distros)
 ```
 sudo apt-get install python-pip
 ```
-(this command works on most distros)

 After that you can install BeautifulSoup with pip: